Redwood City Office

 Redwood City, CA 94063

-The International Institute of the Bay Area's (IIBA) Redwood City Office provides immigration legal services to the Bay Area community.
+The Immigration Institute of the Bay Area's (IIBA) Redwood City Office provides immigration legal services to the Bay Area community.
 Our immigration attorneys and Board of Immigration Appeals Accredited Representatives[?]What is this?

 A BIA accredited representative is a non-lawyer who has been granted permission by the Board of Immigration Appeals to represent immigrants on behalf of a recognized organization, such as IIBA.

 Learn more . . . help Bay Area residents determine if they are eligible for immigration relief, and represent them throughout the application process.
 Scroll down for a list of services offered at our Redwood City Office, and for the calendar of events / workshops our Redwood City Office is putting on.

 Learn about the Immigration Institute of the Bay Area, a nonprofit organization specializing in affordable immigration legal services.